“No, you not! You’re gonna get killed!!!”

 19. Watch Your Drink

 Unfortunately, this is a problem in almost every country today.
-People secretly slip pills, powder or liquids in your drink to drug you.
+People secretly slip pills, powder, or liquids into your drink to drug you.

 Make sure to always keep an eye on your glass or bottle.
 When you are out at a bar or club, finish your drink before you go to the toilet and get a new one when you come back.
 Don’t leave it there or trust strangers to watch it.